-You better hid the scenery, because this guy will chew it up.
+You better hide the scenery, because this guy will chew it up.

-Curry can turn in a variety of fine performances, his real specialty is playing
+Curry is charismatic as hell, and can turn in a variety of fine performances, his main appeal ... at least to me ... is when he's playing

 cartoony villains ever.
 From voice acting in animated TV shows, to scaring